 Option 3 – Mapping with a handheld GPS unit

 Lastly, let’s consider the dependable method of walking a harvest area with a GPS unit.
 Personally, I have a lot of experience with this method of mapping harvest areas.
-I currently manage a dataset with over 7500 hours of GPS work conducted on 51,000 acres of clearcuts over the past 10 years.
-The average cost for this method given my data, is $4.60 per acre.
+I have a dataset with over 7500 hours of GPS work conducted on 51,000 acres of clearcuts over the past 10 years.
+The average cost for this method from my data, is $4.60 per acre.

 I hope I’ve made the case for using satellite imagery as a lower cost solution for mapping harvest areas.
 Granted, this example has only considered archive satellite imagery, which may not be available within the timeframe needed or for your area of interest.
-I’ve successfully found archive imagery from as recent as one week post-harvest, to three months post-harvest on a consistent basis.
+I’ve successfully found archive imagery from as recent as a few days post-harvest to three months post-harvest.
 To date, I’ve purchased around 35 images, and have mapped thousands of acres of forestland.
 If you would like to know more about the source of this imagery please visit Catenaut’s Satellite Imagery page.

 Categories: Satellite Imagery